-Some of the Buddha’s disciples were in need of new quarters and they were so demanding and persistent they greatly annoyed the people of the town.
-Whenever they saw disciples approaching, they would go away.
+Some of the Buddha’s disciples needed new quarters and they were so demanding and persistent they greatly annoyed the people of the town.
+Whenever they saw disciples approaching, people would go away.
 Because of this, Maha Kassapa, one of the Buddha’s top disciples, could not get alms when he visited the town.
-At mealtime other disciples explained to him why this had happened and he went to discuss the matter with the Buddha.
+At mealtime, other disciples explained to him why this had happened and he went to discuss the matter with the Buddha.

 The Buddha called an assembly and criticized these thoughtless disciples.
-He told them this story as an example of how even naga, who are much wealthier than humans, get annoyed by persistent begging.
+He told them this story as an example of how even nagas, who are much wealthier than humans, get annoyed by persistent begging.

 The younger brother was an earlier birth of Ananda, another of the Buddha’s top disciples.